 The ‘As Code’ concept applied to infrastructure is one of the critical DevOps principles.
 It is the practice of describing and managing infrastructure, including networks, virtual machines, load balancers, and connection topology, in a descriptive model, similar to the version the DevOps team uses for source code.

 Containers also support and leverage the ‘as code’ concept.
-At a container level, a Dockerfile is used to define the container in code.
-It contains command-line calls that can be used to automatically create a Docker image, which, in turn, can be used to create container instances.
+At a container level, a Dockerfile defines the container in code.
+It contains command-line calls that can automatically create a Docker image, which, in turn, can be used to create container instances.

 Kubernetes is another area where the container supports the ‘as code’ concept.
 The Kubernetes configuration is defined using YAML, a human-readable data serialization language.